 This module addresses a number of perspectives on the relationship between language and power.
 It sets up a dialogue between theories and methods from social theory, critical discourse analysis, interactional sociolinguistics and linguistic anthropology.
-It examines the dynamics of language and power in, for example, gender and sexuality, race and ethnicity, education, informal, institutional & mass-mediated discourse, and global and local interaction.
+It examines the dynamics of language and power in, for example, gender and sexuality, race and ethnicity, education, informal, institutional and mass - mediated discourse, and global and local interaction.
 The module also helps students to conduct their own analyses.
-By the end of this module, participants will have an understanding of relations of language and power in a wide range of domains and communicative settings, and an understanding of how relevant research approaches might be practically applied.

 Prof. Ben Rampton